-If you are assigned to a First-Year Advisor, please call the Student Resource Center at 740-389-4636 or stop by Bryson Hall 183.
-Online appointment scheduling is coming soon!
+If you are assigned to a First-Year Advisor, please call the Student Resource Center at 740-386-4200, stop by Bryson Hall 183, or schedule online in My Plan.

 If you are assigned to a Faculty Advisor, please email your advisor directly or contact the department administrative assistant.

 Where is my advisor located?